ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--memory`: New amount of memory for the server instance.
 - `--name`: New name of the server instance.
-- `--processors`: New amount of processors for the server instance.
+- `--processors`: New number of processors for the server instance.
 - `--processor-type`: New processor type for the server instance.
 - `--json`: Format output in JSON.